sebastianEs/task1/README.md

 # React js form

-This app was built with react js and tested with jest and ensyme.
+This app was built with react js and tested with Enzyme.

 # Task description